 Look After Yourself - And Your Boat....

-On the day, you should take a water bottle (which you can fill up at the start and at the morning, lunch and afternoon stops), sunblock, tape for blisters and gloves to protect both sides of your hands.
+On the day, you should take at least one water bottle, preferably two, (which you can fill up at the start and at the morning, lunch and afternoon stops), sunblock, tape for blisters and gloves to protect both sides of your hands.
 After the first leg of the course (in which the appearance of the crews is judged) some rowers change their caps for broad-brimmed hats, long sleeved shirts and long pants.
 Light pyjama pants are a good idea to protect your legs from the sun.
 And don't push yourself too hard.

 Every boat should also carry basic rigging tools and a roll of gaffer tape, the oarsman's favourite fix-it material.
 There can be unexpected things in the river and it pays to be prepared......

 ....And your Bum